Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Discussion

 \section{Discussion}

 In this paper, we propose a novel proximal temporal consistency learning framework for estimating the optimal dynamic treatment regime in infinite time horizon settings.
 The constructed proximal Bellman operator directly leads to a smoothed Bellman optimality equation, while simultaneously inducing a sparse optimal policy.
-The proposed optimal policy distribution is not restricted to be either deterministic or stochastic, but can be adaptively adjusted.
-This property allows greater flexibility on the policy estimation, especially when the number of treatment options is large.
-To estimate the induced optimal policy, we propose a consistent minimax policy estimator, which avoids double sampling and can be easily optimized by a scalable and efficient stochastic gradient descent algorithm in off-policy data.
+The proposed minimax policy estimator resolves the double sampling issue and can be easily optimized by a scalable and efficient SGD algorithm.

 Several improvements and extensions are worth exploring in the future.
 First, we may extend our algorithm to deal with strong temporal dependency.
 The idea of the experience-replay \citep{mnih2015human} might be useful.
-It can be shown that the gradients calculated by the modified algorithm with experience replay are $1-\mathcal{O}(n^{-1})$-nearly independent.
-This breaks the data dependency if the number of trajectories is sufficiently large.
-The details of such an extension and theoretical justification are provided in the Appendix.
-Second, it is also useful to extend pT-Learning for the long-term average reward setting \citep{murphy2016batch}.
-Third, developing statistical inference for quantifying uncertainty is also important.
-One might be interested in constructing confidence intervals for the estimated optimal policy and value function.
+It is shown that the gradients calculated by the experience-replay algorithm are $1-\mathcal{O}(n^{-1})$-nearly independent.
+Second, it is interesting to extend pT-Learning to the long-term average reward setting \citep{murphy2016batch}.
+Third, developing statistical inference methods for quantifying uncertainty of the policy and value function is also important.

 Under the non-stationary learning setting where the environment varies over time, a relatively high exploration is typically preferred, as it may lead to a better policy estimation in the long run.
 Therefore, the V-learning method potentially gains more benefits than pT-Learning in policy estimations due to a higher exploration rate.
 To improve the exploration ability of pT-Learning, one may consider to adopt the $\varepsilon$-greedy strategy \citep{sutton1998introduction}.
 Other future directions include developing a rigorous extension to continuous action space with theoretical justifications, and constructing a state-varying $\lambda(s)$ which results in a group-wise smoothness and sparsity.
 The detailed discussion of the aforementioned extensions is provided in Appendix.